Diagnostic Radiology Residency

 Research Opportunities

 Residents are encouraged to collaborate with faculty on research projects in various subspecialties.
-Protected research time is available for those interested, and residents can engage in focused research related to the program’s key areas, such as global health and AI, in addition to research spearheaded by multiple departmental subspecialty research champions.
+Protected research time is available for those interested as early as the R1 year.
+Residents can engage in focused research related to the program’s key areas, such as global health, quality and safety, and AI.
+Residents also collaborate in research projects spearheaded by multiple departmental subspecialty research champions.

 Mini Fellowships